 I thought to myself, “Yes, I know that person” but didn’t give it any further thought as I concentrated on listening to the music.
 My husband, Dan, said, “Kathy, that’s your former voice teacher, Ellen Repp!”
 I stopped playing the recording and went back to make sure we were right.
 Miss Repp’s rich voice filled the haunting lullaby with the emotion of the pilgrims’ long journey and their children’s unknown future.

 Yes, Ellen Repp knew and worked with Gena Branscombe in 1940.
 I was stunned as I put our story together.
-I had no idea in the early 1980s, while I studied with Miss Repp, that during the 1990s I would discover the music and life of a woman composer named Gena Branscombe.
+I had no idea in the early 1980s, while I studied with Miss Repp, that during the late 1990s I would discover the music and life of a woman composer named Gena Branscombe.
 Surprises like this one ….. there are no words to describe them.

 Gena, “Repp” and I are all connected now.